Winegrowers Supplies - Rootstocks for Grafted Vines

 or 40

-Good Average to good Normal Semi-plunging It supports fruitfulness and is sometimes a little too productive, but with control has a good quality potential.
+Good Medium (to Weak) Normal Semi-plunging It supports fruitfulness and is sometimes a little too productive, but with control has a good quality potential.
 It adapts to the majority of soils.

 Binova 20/30